Starting out, most of the real estate investing basics that I was exposed to around single-family home investing was this:

 And there are ways to market homes to increase monthly cash flow and lock in higher-than-average appreciation.

 That's the beauty of residential real estate investing.
 You are an active investor who can directly control your returns.
 And your options are almost limitless.

 And during your real estate investing career, you may purchase for different reasons at different times.

-For example, would I buy a negative cash flow property knowing that a new subway line is being built that will bring thousands of people to my doorstep and will massively affect the property's value?
+For example, would I buy a negative cash flow property knowing that a new subway line is being built which will bring thousands of people to my doorstep and will massively affect the property's value?
 Yes.

-Would I buy a positive cash flow property in a not so nice area that appreciates slowly and there is no obvious pride of ownership?
+Would I buy a positive cash flow property in a not-so-nice area that appreciates slowly and there is no obvious pride of ownership?
 No.

 These are my personal decisions and some of the real estate investing basics that fit my temperament and goals.

 The best advice I can give you when picking a strategy, the type of investment, and how you'll implement it is to find a coach or mentor who can teach you a system for investing in a particular area.

 Getting current rental demand, rental prices, trends, infrastructure developments etc. is always easiest for someone actively investing (successfully) in the area.